Reproducible Environments with renv

 renv::init()

 After running renv::init(), you’ll see new files in your project directory.
-The .Rprofile ensures that every time you open this project in R, it automatically uses the project-specific library.
-This is the magic that makes renv work without you thinking about it.
+The .Rprofile ensures that every time you open this project in R, it automatically uses the project-specific library, which makes renv work without requiring you to remember to activate it manually.
+Once you have finished making changes to your environment, record them with a single snapshot command:

 renv::snapshot()